kekeandzeyu/cs106l-materials/GraphViz/Remark.md

 In this assignment, professors provide a template folder for students to visualize graph.
 However, using the original scaffolding in Qt Creator, there will always be some issues with fstream and file name typing.
 In addition, personally I prefer CLion than Qt
 Creator.
-Thus, I made changes to the original files to make it suitable for CLion.
+Thus, I made changes to the original files to make it suitable for CLion, and provide it in the GraphViz_diysample folder.

 ## 2 Changes to notice